HBroHei/NSMRWii/README.md

 - Seed system

 ## Notes
-***DISCLAMER: This program only received limited testing.
-The game may crash or get bugged at any time***
  - Although this project was not based on the Reggie!
 NSMBW level editor, Some U8 / Level data phrasing procedure were written with the help from the source code of the Reggie!
 Editor. \
 Reggie!
 Editor: https://www.github.com/roadrunnerwmc/reggie-updated and https://www.github.com/clf78/reggie-next \